kaiquesacchi/Stocker/docs/README.md

 Before setting up the debugger, make sure to have the development environment up and running.

-> Also, turn off the Remote Debbuging option on the Expo Develpment Tool.
+> Also, turn off the Remote Debbuging option on the Expo Development Tool.

 1. Install the `React Native Tools` VSCode extension.
 2. Open the VSCode Debug menu and select `create a launch.json file`.